UML-Linux-Club/moose-info/README.md

 This options has not been sucessfull to anyone in our club who tried.
 The reason is...

-## Install Notes on Windows 10 WLS using Ubuntu
+## Install Notes on Windows 10 WSL using Ubuntu

 1.
 1.
+1. Peacock is not working on Ubuntu/WSL nor is Paraview.
+The alternative is to install Paraview in the Windows 10 side.

 ## Install Notes on Gentoo Linux (from source code)